great-expectations/great_expectations/docs/reference/datasources.md

 the data is already available as a reference that needs only a lightweight wrapper to track validations.
 Runtime Data Connectors are used alongside a special kind of Batch Request class called a `RuntimeBatchRequest`.
-Instead of serving as a description of what data Great Expectations should fetch, a Runtime Batch Request serves as a wrapper for data that is passed in at runtime (as an in_memory dataframe, file/S3 path, or SQL query), with user-provided identifiers for uniquely identifying the data.
+Instead of serving as a description of what data Great Expectations should fetch, a Runtime Batch Request serves as a wrapper for data that is passed in at runtime (as an in-memory dataframe, file/S3 path, or SQL query), with user-provided identifiers for uniquely identifying the data.

 In a Batch Definition produced by a Runtime Data Connector, the `batch_identifiers` come directly from the Runtime Batch